brianmckennaman/graphql-book-api/README.md

 This involved adding a resolvers.js and typeDefs.js file into the schemas directory on the server side, adding a mutations.js and queries.js file into the utils directory on the client side.

-After, I refactored and simplified the submitForm functions to utlize GraphQl syntax, then deployed the app via Heroku.
+After, I refactored and simplified the submitForm functions to utlize GraphQl syntax, connected to MongoDB Atlas, then deployed the app via Heroku.

 A link to the deployed application on Heroku can be found here: https://brians-google-books-api.herokuapp.com/